• Recipes

 Instructions

-4 slices bread, 2 tablespoon vegan butter
+4 slices bread, 2 tablespoons margarine or butter

 • There are two ways the cake sprinkles can be added.